Reading.help: Supporting EFL Readers with Proactive and On-Demand Explanation of English Grammar and Semantics: Introduction

 Due to the challenges in formal English education, many readers who consider English a foreign language (EFL) seek resources to self-educate themselves.
 There are now online courses, but they are limited in scope and do not provide on-demand and situational support readers need while reading an article.
 Various tools are available to fill this gap, including electronic dictionaries and online translators such as the Google Translate\footnote{\url{https://translate.google.com/}}.
 While electronic dictionaries are widely used, they offer limited support in identifying areas where readers may misinterpret or misunderstand the text.
 Online translators offer a convenient means of understanding English texts.
 While their strategic use (e.g., searching for short phrases, clauses, etc.) can support both comprehension and learning, providing full-text translations may lead many non-native English learners to translate entire passages, increasing reliance on the tool and reducing motivation to engage with new vocabulary or syntactic structures~\cite{afiliani2024use}.
 These points suggest that EFL readers could benefit from a tool that supports independent interpretation of English texts as well as offer learning opportunities for the readers.

-With this objective in mind, we introduce \techname{}, an interface designed to help EFL readers' independent reading of English texts by leveraging the text processing capabilities of large language models (LLMs). \techname{} mainly targets EFL readers, who have university degrees, and are willing to independently interpret English texts. \techname{} works in the following manner.
-First, the system generates concise summaries of paragraphs within the text, helping readers to grasp the main idea without becoming overwhelmed by details.
-Next, to guide them through challenging sections, it highlights potentially problematic keywords or phrases and provides contextual explanations along with interactive visual cues.
-Of course, users of the tool can also delve deeper into the text by pinpointing confusing terms and requesting more in-depth clarifications.
-To ensure the reliability of these clarifications, a secondary Large Language Model (LLM) evaluates and refines the information provided.
-By combining succinct overviews, context-sensitive annotations, and thorough verification mechanisms, \techname{} holistically addresses the main challenges that EFL learners commonly face when reading English texts.
+With this objective in mind, we introduce \techname{}, an interface designed to help EFL readers' independent reading of English texts by leveraging natural language processing (NLP) techniques. \techname{} mainly targets EFL readers, who have university degrees, and are willing to independently interpret English texts. \techname{} contains two different modules: 1) an \textbf{identification} module for detecting words and sentences that an EFL reader may find difficult; and 2) an \textbf{explanation} module for clarifying vocabulary, grammar, and overall context of the text.
+We developed two specialized and interpretable neural models for detection challenging words and sentences.
+We then use a Large Language Model (LLM) to provide explanations for the identified words and phrases.
+Users of the tool can also manually highlight any text and request explanation.
+To ensure the reliability of these explanations, a secondary Large Language Model (LLM) evaluates and refines the information provided.
+Finally, the explanation module generates concise summaries of paragraphs within the text, helping readers to grasp the main idea without becoming overwhelmed by details.

 As a case study, we base our work in the context of South Korea.
 We initially conducted a pilot study with 15 South Korean EFL readers.
 Based on the feedback from the pilot study, we revised the tool and subsequently evaluated \techname{} in a study involving 5 EFL readers and 2 domain experts in English education for EFL readers in South Korea.
 We assess the effectiveness of our tool and observe how these readers benefit from \techname{}.
-We find that people use our tool mainly to address text complexity issues and gain comprehension support. \techname{} reports an average recall of 0.84 when recommending three elements per dimension.
+We find that people use our tool mainly to address text complexity issues and gain comprehension support. \techname{} reports an average recall of 87\% when recommending three elements per dimension.
 Furthermore, while the self-validation performance of LLMs is comparable to that of humans in detecting incorrect meaning issues, LLMs remain limited in identifying other issues, such as missing elements.